-Question 6b - 5 marks If you were asked to do further research on one aspect of Interpretation A, what would you choose to investigate?
+Question 6b - 5 marks

+If you were asked to do further research on one aspect of Interpretation A, what would you choose to investigate?
 Explain how this would help us to analyse and understand responses to recruitment during the First World War.

-Levels Notes and guidance specific to the question set AO1 Demonstrate knowledge and understanding of the key features and characteristics of the periods studied.
-Maximum 2 marks AO2 Explain and analyse historical events and periods studied using second-order historical concepts.
-Maximum 3 marks Please note that that while the weightings of AO1 to AO2 are equal in levels 1 and 2, AO2 carries greater weight in level 3.
-Level 3 (5 marks) Answers may choose to put forward lines of investigation by The response shows knowledge and understanding of relevant key features and characteristics (AO1). framing specific enquiry questions but it is possible to achieve full It uses a strong understanding of second order historical concept(s) to explain clearly how further research marks without doing this. on the chosen aspect would improve our understanding of the event or situation (AO2).
-Suggested lines of enquiry / areas for research may be into Level 2 (3-4 marks) matters of specific detail or into broader themes but must involve the chosen aspect would improve our understanding of the event or situation (AO2).
+AO1 Demonstrate knowledge and understanding of the key features and characteristics of the periods studied.
+Maximum 2 marks

+AO2 Explain and analyse historical events and periods studied using second-order historical concepts.
+Maximum 3 marks

+Please note that that while the weightings of AO1 to AO2 are equal in levels 1 and 2, AO2 carries greater weight in level 3.

+Level 3 (5 marks)

+The response shows knowledge and understanding of relevant key features and characteristics (AO1).
+It uses a strong understanding of second order historical concept(s) to explain clearly how further research on the chosen aspect would improve our understanding of the event or situation (AO2).

+The response shows knowledge and understanding of relevant key features and characteristics (AO1).
+It uses a general understanding of second order historical concept(s) to explain how further research on the chosen aspect would improve our understanding of the event or situation (AO2).

 Level 1 (1-2 mark)